kent-map/kent/20c/20c-sassoon-biography.md

 Shortly after writing the poem, Sassoon’s anti-war statement was published and read out in parliament.
 In a bid to save him from a court martial, his friends conspired to send him to Craiglockhart War Hospital for psychiatric treatment in July.
 His doctor there was W. H. R. Rivers.
 On 4 December 1917, Rivers delivered a public lecture entitled ‘Repression of War Experience’.
 Sassoon’s poem was already written, but critics guess that Sassoon must have added the title at this point.
 It works with deep irony.
 The poem is, of course, a mediation on the _impossibility_ of repressing war experience.

 ‘Repression of War Experience’ is not the only poem he wrote at Weirleigh that summer.
 ‘Banishment’ expresses his feelings of guilt that he is safe at home while his comrades are still in France.
 Describing their deaths, he writes: ‘they trudged away from life‘s broad wealds of light’.
 The Kentish weald always represented for Sassoon the place of light, peace and belonging.
 In ‘Repression of War Experience’, his deep love for the Kentish landscape works in tension with his traumatic war experience to gain a devastating power.
+<br><br>
 Note: Some parts of this post draw on material in _The Remembered Dead: Poetry, Memory and the First World War_ (Cambridge University Press, 2018) by Sally Minogue and Andrew Palmer.
+<br><br>
+This article was published: 22 March 2023.

+[^ref1]: For his attacks on these four groups of people, see ‘The General’, ‘They’, ‘Fight to a Finish’ and ‘Blighters’, respectively.